opengeospatial/aim-swg/README.md

 * timeSeries-example1_v3.* is a valid instance to represent time series following sosa/ssn approach (cross-domain)

 > Note1: previous examples have been moved to v1.0 folder, and json-ld examples have been slightly modified to include the cross-domain context.
-> Note2: to understand how to use DEMETER AIM context(s) see section "How to create your JSON-LD content using AIM" below.
+> Note2: to understand how to use AIM context(s) see section "How to create your JSON-LD content using AIM" below.

 ## Discussion of key terms
 The three underlying models have concepts to represent a portion of land where crops or animals are grown,